 The Object to Be Mocked

-Below is an example of Plain Old Java Object which is being used to persist user details into a database.
-A bit later when working on a test case, we will mock this object, stub two of it’s method’s which are the getFirstName() and the getLastName() and the getFullName() will be called as a real method rather than stubbed.
+Here is an example of a Plain Old Java Object (POJO) being used to store user details in a database.
+When working on a test case later, we will mock this object and stub two of its methods, namely getFirstName() and getLastName().
+However, the getFullName() method will be called as a real method instead of being stubbed.

 package com.appsdeveloperblog.ws.io.entity; import java.io.Serializable; import javax.persistence.Entity; import javax.persistence.GeneratedValue; import javax.persistence.Id; /** * * @author skargopolov */ @Entity(name = "Profile") public class UserProfileEntity implements Serializable { private static final long serialVersionUID = 7290798953394355234L; @Id @GeneratedValue private long id; private String firstName; private String lastName; private String fullName; /** * @return the firstName */ public String getFirstName() { return firstName; } /** * @param firstName the firstName to set */ public void setFirstName(String firstName) { this.firstName = firstName; } /** * @return the lastName */ public String getLastName() { return lastName; } /** * @param lastName the lastName to set */ public void setLastName(String lastName) { this.lastName = lastName; } /** * @return the id */ public long getId() { return id; } /** * @param id the id to set */ public void setId(long id) { this.id = id; } /** * @return the fullName */ public String getFullName() { if (fullName == null) { fullName = getFirstName() + " " + getLastName(); } return fullName; } /** * @param fullName the fullName to set */ public void setFullName(String fullName) { this.fullName = fullName; } }